HISTORY OF THE COLONEL JOHN HASLET CHAPTER

 was killed in the line of duty at Princeton on January 22, 1777.
 Colonel Haslet’s body was reinterred in its final resting place in the Dover Presbyterian Cemetery on February 22, 1841.

-The Chapter was named for Colonel James Haslet, a stalwart Whig and commander of a regiment of the Kent County Militia during the Revolution.
+The Chapter was named for Colonel John Haslet, a stalwart Whig and commander of a regiment of the Kent County Militia during the Revolutionary War.
 Colonel Haslet was born in Ireland; he was a Dover resident, a Presbyterian minister, and a physician.
 The first regiment of 800 men under Colonel Haslet took part in the battles of Long Island (August 27, 1776) and White Plains (October 28, 1776).

 The first meeting of the Colonel Haslet Chapter was held at the home of the organizing regent, Mrs. Elizabeth King Anderson of State Street, Dover, on January 14, 1897.